-Secondary and Middle Grades Education, Ed.D.
+Ed.D. in Secondary and Middle Grades Education

-OVERVIEW FAQS KSU CATALOGDevelop the knowledge, skills, and dispositions to serve as a learner-centered specialist engaging in scholarly inquiry and research and deepen your expertise in a chosen area of study.
+Develop the knowledge, skills, and dispositions to serve as a learner-centered specialist engaging in scholarly inquiry and research and deepen your expertise in a chosen area of study.

-The Ed.D. in Secondary and Middles Grades Education is designed for candidates who possess a teaching certificate and hold a Master's degree in a Georgia Professional Standards Commission recognized area of certification.
+The Ed.D. in Secondary and Middles Grades Education is designed for candidates who possess a teaching certificate and hold a Specialist degree in a Georgia Professional Standards Commission recognized area of certification.
 This program of study thus provides the skills necessary to synthesize theory and practice through further examination of theoretically-based curriculum development, understanding of global education issues, and inquiry into making education equitable, democratic, humane, and socially just.

 Why choose the Ed.D. in Secondary and Middles Grades Education at KSU?